 Dynamic includes rely on server-side scripting to include other files into your pages.
 When you publish a page with dynamic includes, we'll look for content regions in those files and update them accordingly.

-We support the following types of dynamic includes.
+The following types of dynamic includes are supported.

 Surreal CMS will follow PHP includes with the following syntax.

 <?php include 'includes/sidebar.php'; require 'includes/sidebar.php'; include_once 'includes/sidebar.php'; require_once 'includes/sidebar.php'; ?>

 We don't parse your PHP code, so don't use variables when referencing include files.
 You can, however, use this special PHP variable to reference your document root.

 Surreal CMS will follow Server Side Includes with the following syntax.